256cats/check-proxy/README.md

  * checks GET, POST, COOKIES, referer support
  * checks https support
  * checks country
+ * checks proxy speed
- * checks anonymity (binary checks - anonymous or not)
+ * checks anonymity (binary checks - anonymous or not, 1 - anonymous, i.e. doesn't leak your IP address in any of the headers, 0 - not anonymous)
- * checks if proxy supports particular websites
+ * checks if proxy supports particular websites - by custom function, regex or substring search

 It will return a promise that is either fulfilled with array of working proxies and protocols (some proxies support SOCKS4/SOCKS5 on the same port) or rejected if it wasn't able to connect on provided port.

-## TODO
- * check proxy speed
- * add custom callbacks for website checks

 ## Installation